 The best thing about this versatile muffin recipe is that you can use any berries you have.
 That can mean fresh berries or frozen.

-You can use one type of berry or a mix of several.
+You can use one type of berry or a mix of several of your favourites, depending on what is in season or available.
 Pretty much use what is available or on special, to make a budget-friendly lunch box snack the whole family will enjoy eating!

 And for a perfect morning tea at home, serve them still warm from the office.
 Delicious!